-My experience has showed me that a lot of stakeholders still feel comfortable working with such tools as it provides them with flexibility and control over data entry.
+My experience has shown me that a lot of stakeholders still feel comfortable working with such tools as it provides them with flexibility and control over data entry.
 This flexibility is not there in BI tools.
 BI tools ingest transformed data provided by the data engineering pipeline.

-Having the knowledge in one of these tools, might actually earn you a brownie point in the eyes of your Managers !!
+Having the knowledge in one of these tools might actually earn you a brownie point in the eyes of your Managers !!

 So these are the 8 essential skill sets required for you to get into the field of Data Engineering.
 Don’t be intimidated by the list.
 Take one step at a time and take it often.
 Keep learning new things and implement your knowledge on various practical projects.